 Printable (and Editable) Daily Routines for Kids

-And I’m not having to run around like a chicken with my head cut off.
+Another big benefit, if I’m being honest, is I don’t have to run around like a chicken with my head cut off.

 You can fully customize your child’s reference points each morning and help minimize chaos.